master-hax/pixel-backup-gang/README.md

 # pixel backup gang

-* mount ext4 drives into the OG google pixel's internal storage
-* remount VFAT/FAT32 drives into the OG google pixel's internal storage
+augment the OG pixel's internal storage with an external drive

 > [!WARNING]
 > this code is experimental and there is no guarantee that it works. rooting your phone or running any commands as root can be very dangerous. you have been warned.